The elimination of poverty is one of the loftiest goals of government.

 In the west, British Columbia could have its own test.

 Last summer, the B.C.
 NDP government announced the formation of an experts’ panel to explore how basic income can be explored in the province.

 The move was in connection with the B.C.
 NDP and B.C.
-Greens’ agreement in 2017 to form government.
+Greens’ agreement in 2017 to form a government.